dentarg/auth0-blog/_posts/2017-01-07-how-to-manage-javascript-fatigue.markdown

 It's ideal to know how and why something works so it's less magical, but [that _doesn't_ mean you need to frontload that knowledge before getting started](https://medium.com/building-kwoosh/you-dont-need-more-knowledge-83c5247e8f60#.yvz0arns4).
 Don't worry if you find yourself picking it up along the way.
 When you hit a roadblock, work through it.
 Remember to take breaks if you get frustrated. **"Learn as you go" is a legitimate, effective method for absorbing lots of new information over time.** Once you've done the basics, the _how_ and _why_ reveal themselves, either in "Ah-ha!" moments or gradually with repeated use.

 {% include tweet_quote.html quote_text="'Learn as you go' is a legitimate, effective way to absorb lots of new information over time." %}

+## Avoid Fatigue Using Auth0 For JS App Authentication

+Taking advantage of knowledge, tools, and solutions from others is extremely valuable when combating JS fatigue.
+Authentication can be one of the most complex, time-consuming features to build for _any_ application.
+Developers who are already learning a new toolchain, library, or framework can become even more overwhelmed building secure, complicated features like authentication.

+If you have a JS app that needs authentication, Auth0 can bear the load for any framework.
+Auth0's [Single Page Application QuickStart guides](https://auth0.com/docs/quickstart/spa) and [Auth0 SDK for Web](https://auth0.com/docs/libraries/auth0js) provide indepth documentation for robust identity and user management in JS apps.
+Auth0 makes authentication straightforward, greatly reducing fatigue and cognitive burden for busy developers.

+Don't be hesitant to utilize the proper tools and services that will help you do your job and do it well.
+We're much less fatigued by new things when we have help completing difficult tasks.
+If authentication is one of your primary needs, you can learn more in the [Auth0 docs](https://auth0.com/docs) or [sign up for a free account here](https://auth0.com/signup).

 ## Conclusion